-He lost all his associates as a result, and he himself escaped by inches.
-Although he pitied his dead associates, in the end they were merely relationships connected by money.
-He wasn't going to exact proper revenge until he risked himself.
+He lost all his associates as a result and he himself escaped by inches.
+Though he pitied his dead associates, in the end they were merely relationships connected by money.
+He wasn't going to exact revenge at the risk of himself.
 Above all, his perception as a professional mercenary told him the stupidity of fighting those men.

 ...And oh well, he already had half the contract money in his hands.
 He wasn't going to commit suicide with the people doing such insane research.

-The man opened the door of the 4WD's driver seat and hopped inside.
+The man opened the door of the four-wheel drive's driver seat and hopped inside.
 However, an arm suddenly pushed out and firmly cut into his throat.

 Rotten eyeballs glared at the man over his ill-fitting focal sunglasses.
 The man was simply pinned down in the driver's seat.
 Rotten saliva fell onto the man's face with drips.

-The man pushed desperately and the Zombie's arm tightened around his throat.
-He buried his fingers into its soft, flabby flesh, and rotten skin slithered off.
+The man pushed desperately as the Zombie's arm tightened around his throat.
+He buried his fingers into its soft, flabby flesh only for rotten skin to slither off.

-But it didn't care; the monster bared its teeth and approached his throat.
+But it didn't care; the monster bared its teeth and neared his throat.